-The Project will use 62 GE 2.5 wind turbines with 116-meter (381-foot) blades and 89-meter (291-foot) towers and 8 GE 1.715 wind turbines with 103-meter (338-foot) blades and 80-meter (262-foot) towers.
+The Project will use 6268 GE 2.5 wind turbines with 116-meter (381-foot) blades and 8990-meter (291295.3-foot) towers and 8.
+If it is feasible to complete construction in 2020, DCW would plan to use eight GE 1.715 wind2.3 MW turbines with 103116.5-meter (338383.2-foot) blades and 80-meter (262.5-foot) towers.
 The characteristics for these turbines are summarized in Table 3.
 The selected turbines are each three-bladed, active yaw, and active aerodynamic control regulated wind turbine generators with power/torque control capabilities.
 The rotors utilize blade pitch regulation and other technologies to achieve optimum power output under various site conditions and wind speeds.
 All of the turbines will utilize Low Noise Trailing Edge (LNTE) serrations on the turbine blades to reduce sound impacts.
 LNTE serrations will be the same color as the turbine blades and will cover approximately 20-30% of the trailing edge of the outboard blade length.